How to Prevent Referral Fraud in Your Business

 • Rewards are only achieved after the new customer's purchase is fulfilled

 • Use the right tools Many referral marketing platforms automatically flag suspicious activity and allow you to set specific rules to deter fraudsters.
 For even more sophisticated fraud prevention, use Fingerprint.
-It's a 99.5% accurate browser fingerprinting service can prevent referral fraud, friendly fraud, gift card, and coupon abuse, reduce chargebacks, identify malicious users, and more.
+It's a highly accurate browser fingerprinting service can prevent referral fraud, friendly fraud, gift card, and coupon abuse, reduce chargebacks, identify malicious users, and more.
 Learn more about Fingerprint's eCommerce fraud prevention here.